jrg94/CSE5544/assignment02/README.md

 there's very little research in this area.
 As a result, this research serves as a preliminary investigation of musical notation.

+From my understanding, this paper looked into breaking down music notation into a handful of categories: rhythm, harmony, dynamics, and instructions.
+From these categories, the authors were able to specify criteria specific to the category.
+For example, rhythm is composed of tempo, meter, and pauses.

+From there, the authors assessed each criteria on its ability to be visually encoded.
+For example, notes can be encoded on a common scale, through color saturation, or by texturing.
+Since this paper was a survey, each encoding is backed by proper research.

 # Review

 When I first saw this visualization, I was very overwhelmed.
 After all, it contains